Mountain Winery: History

 Masson originally worked for Charles Lefranc, one of a number of French immigrants who had expanded the viticulture introduced into the Santa Clara Valley by the Catholic mission fathers.
 After Lefranc's death in 1887, Masson had a short-lived partnership with Lefranc's son Henry.
-Masson bought out Henry's share in the Almaden Vineyards and in 1892 Masson's first sparkling wine was introduced at Almaden, and he eventually became known as the "Champagne King of California".
+Masson bought out Henry's share in the Almaden Vineyards and in 1892, Masson introduced his first sparkling wine at Almaden, and he eventually became known as the "Champagne King of California".

 Early 20th century

 In 1901, Masson purchased the Saratoga property.
 He later centered his sparkling wine production here in Saratoga while other wines were developed at the Almaden operation.

 In 1905, on a knoll above the winery, Masson built his house, dubbed "The Chateau", where he developed a reputation as an unrivaled host.
 His wife Louise Masson was a prohibitionist and did not attend the lavish dinner parties held at The Chateau.
-Masson was able to weather the strains Prohibition placed on the wine industry by selling grapes to the wholesale market and by receiving a special dispensation to sell sacramental wines.
+Masson weathered the strains Prohibition placed on the wine industry by selling grapes to the wholesale market and by receiving a special dispensation to sell sacramental wines.

-After the 1906 San Francisco earthquake, the sandstone winery was rebuilt, making use of sandstone blocks from the Saratoga Wine Company's building on Big Basin Way, which had also been destroyed.
-At this same time, the ancient entrance portal from St. Patrick's Church in San Jose, yet another structure claimed by the quake, was added to the structure.
+After the 1906 San Francisco earthquake, Masson had the sandstone winery rebuilt using sandstone blocks from the Saratoga Wine Company's building on Big Basin Way, which had also been destroyed.
+At the same time, the ancient entrance portal from St. Patrick's Church in San Jose, another structure claimed by the quake, was added to the structure.